bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): All combinators, native input format, parsing to logical form (aka semantic parsing), parameter estimation for probabilistic CCG.

+<b>Also have a look at the companion repo, ccglab-grammars, which contain grammars and models developed in CCGlab</b>.

 <em>FIRST TIME INSTALL (assuming you have <code>git</code>):</em>

 <ol>